 Key Highlights

-• Check your driving record periodically — your insurance rates are primarily based upon your driving record.
+• You should check your driving record periodically, because your insurance rates are largely based on your record.

-• You can obtain a copy of your driving record from the DMV.
+• You can obtain a copy of your driving record from the DMV and sometimes from your insurance agent.

 Please enable JavaScript in your browser to complete this form.